RachelMcNeely/Statistics-with-R/README.md

-# Statistics-with-R
+# Coding With R
-This is a repo that contains a combination of homework assignments and personal exploration of R functionalities!
+Contains a combination of homework assignments and personal exploration of R functionalities.